ACROSS

 He split the rope into thinner strands, set up a perimeter around the campsite, and then hung the collars and chains like Christmas ornaments.
 Any intruders that tried to enter would hit the tripwire, and the jingling chains and collars would give them away.
 The horses were the second detection line, and if they started acting up, a threat was nearby.

 “I’m going to go collect some firewood.
-If any monsters approach, just holler for me and yeet some horseshit at them.
+If any monsters approach, just holler for me and throw some horseshit at them.
 The smell will drive them off.”
-He then stopped and chuckled to himself.
-That’s right, he no longer needed to use modern slang.

 Noah set out into the woods with his only sword and a satchel the old man had been carrying.
 He didn’t want to stray far from camp, but he had to check out the area and ensure there weren’t any imminent dangers.
 He was especially cautious of the giant spiders that Tin had mentioned.
 She said they hid in burrows, so he kept a close eye on his footing, avoiding any suspicious areas that could be a possible ambush.
 Webbing on the ground was a telltale sign, proof that he wasn’t the only one using tripwires to detect enemies.